waqqar-neon/MDP-Docs/docs/index.md

-# Welcome to McKinsey Developer Portal Doc
+# Welcome to Developer Portal Doc

 ---